Exclusive: TikTok's Chinese owner offers to forego stake to clinch US deal - sources

 The bulk of ByteDance's revenue comes from advertising on apps under its Chinese operations including Douyin - a Chinese version of TikTok - and news aggregator app Jinri Toutiao, as well as video-streaming app Xigua and Pipixia, an app for jokes and humorous videos.

-(Reporting by Echo Wang in New York and Alexandra Alper in Washington, D.C.; Editing by Diane Craft)
+(Reporting by Echo Wang in New York and Alexandra Alper and David Shepardson in Washington, D.C.; Editing by Diane Craft and Daniel Wallis)